Current students can login to CampusMoodle to find out what you need to do to prepare for study abroad as part of your RGU course.

-There are a number of benefits to taking a period of study or work abroad.
+There are a number of benefits of undertaking a period of study or work abroad.

 While it is always a good idea to learn the language of any country you might study in - all RGU students who undertake a study abroad period will be taught in English!

-What's more, students undertaking an Erasmus exchange (either study or work) may be entitled to receive a grant from the European Commission!
+What’s more students may be entitled to receive a Turing Scheme grant!
 All the credits you earn abroad will even count toward your RGU degree!